Investments/ Developments

 - Exports of electronic goods stood at US$ 2.0 billion in September 2022.

-- A nine-member task force has been constituted by the Ministry of Electronics and Information Technology (MeitY) in March, 2023 with the primary goal of making India a ‘product developer and manufacturing nation’, as per a report.
-The members of task force are some of the veterans from the Indian electronic industry, including HCL Founder Mr. Ajay Chowdhary, Lava International Chairman Mr. Hari Om Rai, and Boat Lifestyle Co-Founder Mr. Aman Gupta, among others.
+- A nine-member task force was constituted by the Ministry of Electronics and Information Technology (MeitY) in March 2023 with the primary goal of making India a ‘product developer and manufacturing nation’, as per a report.
+The members of the task force are some of the veterans from the Indian electronic industry, including HCL Founder Mr. Ajay Chowdhary, Lava International Chairman Mr. Hari Om Rai, and Boat Lifestyle Co-Founder Mr. Aman Gupta, among others.

 - As global companies are leveraging the well-developed manufacturing system in the State, Tamil Nadu has emerged as one of the major electronics hardware manufacturing and exporting States in the country.
 The state is well positioned to achieve a US$ 100 billion ESDM industry in the next five years.